 Internally, production costs including operating overhead can change dramatically and in relatively short order.
-Obstacles to production such as the current bottleneck in Ilion's barrel shop can compound the problem if inefficient manufacturing and high scrap rates spiral out of control.
+Obstacles to production can compound the problem if inefficient manufacturing and high scrap rates spiral out of control.
 Because of this, changes in price on Remington shotguns are somewhat speculative.

 In terms of external influences, thoughtful product comparisons with competitive offerings will be an ongoing process.
-As benefits and features are compared between Remington autoloading shotguns and the rest of the market, pricing changes will become clear depending on the market climate at that time.
+As benefits and features are compared between

+Remington autoloading shotguns and the rest of the market, pricing changes will become clear depending on the market climate at that time